Annandale Passive House:

 With the same team in place, we would do it all again.”

-Annandale Forever House is a south facing, heritage listed terrace on a leafy street in Sydney’s inner west.
+Annandale Passive House is a south facing, heritage listed terrace on a leafy street in Sydney’s inner west.

 Typical to terrace design, the original building was dark and closed-in with small rooms and no connection to the outside by either natural light or visually to the garden.
 The building was cool in summer and freezing in winter.